tombensve/APS/APS-Webs/APSWebTemplate/src/main/js/aps-webtemplate-frontend/README.md

 When done the components will either be used as any other React components or used via the `APSWebManager` component and sending a JSON document on the eventbus.

+In the demo web app there are 2 text fields which needs text for the following button to become active.
+This is handled automatically by component properties and the button in this case reacting on local messages.
+The calendar component have been configured to immediately send to backend.

+Note however that components must not send directly to backend!
+Each component can be told how to route its messages (client, backend).
+If GUI is deliverd as JSON from backend then it makes sense to have certain components talk directly to backend.
+But if a more traditional react app is made then let the components only send locally and have local services that listens to them and who communicate with backend.

 ---

 __I decided to keep the impressive React documentation I got automatically from ~create-react:__